 Dr. Liang obtained her Ph.D. from the UCSD/SDSU Joint Doctoral Program in Clinical Psychology and completed her clinical neuropsychology internship at the San Diego VA Healthcare System and UCSD Child and Adolescent Psychiatric Services.
 She received her post-doctoral training at the UCSD Eating Disorders Treatment and Research Center and UCSD CHEAR.

 Dr. Liang has presented talks at numerous local, national, and international research conferences.
 She has been featured in the APA Monitor and her work has been published in peer-reviewed journals, including the International Journal of Obesity, JAMA, the International Journal of Eating Disorders, Journal of Child and Family Studies, and Appetite.
 She continually keeps abreast of emerging research on the links between brain, behavior and emotions.

-Stephanie Loftis, Psy.D., is a clinical psychologist working as a registered psychological assistant (PSB94023301).
+Stephanie Loftis, Psy.D., is a psychologist working as a registered psychological assistant (PSB94023301).
 She has extensive experience working with teens, adults, and families in various settings, including residential treatment, vocational training, community mental health, forensic private practice, and university counseling centers.
 With specialized training in cognitive-behavioral, dialectical-behavior, and interpersonal therapy, her areas of expertise include anxiety, depression, trauma, and identity development.
 She is recognized by colleagues and clients for her ability to pursue a collaborative approach, based on each person’s unique needs, and help individuals achieve their therapeutic goals.

 Dr. Loftis completed her undergraduate education at UC San Diego and obtained her doctoral degree from Pacific University in Oregon.
 She completed her internship and postdoctoral fellowship at the University of San Diego Counseling Center, where she was responsible for teaching and supervising doctoral students.